You don't have any saved vehicles!

 True to the family’s heritage, all three are involved in the community.
 Eric serves on the board of the Pro Football Hall of Fame and the Eric Snow YMCA in Canton, James is a longtime board member with Goodwill industries in Canton, and Dana leads many of the community outreach programs.

 A fourth generation of the family is also now involved with Kempthorn Motors.
-Dana’s son, Kemp, is the used car manager at Jaguar Land Rover Akron, and Eric’s daughter, Kristen, is on the Volvo sales staff.
+Dana’s son, Kemp, is the operations manager at Jaguar Land Rover Akron, and Eric’s daughter, Kristen, is on the operations manager at the Canton dealerships.

 One Hundred years have passed since J.O.
 Kempthorn came to Canton, and it has been almost 85 years since he started Kempthorn Motors.
 Throughout all those years, the company he founded remains a family business whose primary focus is the customer.
 Their friendly and passionate staff works tirelessly to provide a family-friendly shopping atmosphere and they look forward to seeing you!